Writing

 文章發表於

-Have you ever encountered scenarios in your projects where you need to render large lists, such as large data tables or simple but numerous data items that need to be listed?
-The author recalls facing a similar issue in their first job, where they directly used map to render a list of over ten thousand data items, only to find the page became extremely sluggish or even crashed.
-The main reason was that rendering over ten thousand data items into the DOM at once would cause the browser to spend a significant amount of time rendering these elements, and during interaction, the page would become very sluggish due to repaint/reflow.
+Have you ever encountered scenarios in your projects where you need to render large lists, such as big data tables or simply displaying multiple items in a list format?
+I remember facing a similar issue in my first job—I naively used map to render a list with over ten thousand items, only to find the page becoming extremely sluggish and even crashing.
+The main reason is that rendering thousands of items all at once into the DOM forces the browser to spend a significant amount of time rendering these elements.
+During interactions, this also leads to severe performance issues due to repaint/reflow.

-This article will introduce the principle of virtual lists and how to implement them.
+This article will explain the principles behind virtual lists and how to implement them.

-Whether browsing data on a computer or a mobile phone, there is a maximum height, and it's unnecessary to render all data into the DOM at once.
-Virtual lists primarily solve the above problem, with the core concept being to only render the data currently needed in the viewport.
-Thus, only a small number of elements are rendered each time, while also simulating the total height of the list's data.
-This allows for rendering only the data in the current viewport while achieving an effect similar to infinite scrolling.
-As users scroll the list, new items entering the visible range are loaded in real-time, and old items leaving the visible range are removed.
+Whether you're viewing data on a computer or a mobile device, there's a maximum visible height, so there's no need to render all the data into the DOM at once.
+Virtual lists address this exact problem.
+The core idea is to render only the data currently in the viewport, meaning only a small number of elements are rendered at any given time.
+Simultaneously, we simulate the total height of the entire list to achieve an effect similar to infinite scrolling.
+As the user scrolls through the list, new items entering the visible range are loaded in real-time, while old items leaving the visible range are removed.

-Through the interactive effect above, you can better understand the principle behind it.
-By setting the number of data items and the height of each item, you can simulate the relationship between the viewable area and the entire list by sliding the Scroll Position.
-Assuming the viewable area only has space for 10 items, even if there are 100 items in total, only 10 items need to be rendered, and the remaining 90 items are presented through simulation, achieving an effect similar to infinite scrolling.
+Through the interactive demo above, you can better understand the underlying principles.
+By setting the number of items and the height of each item, you can simulate the relationship between the viewport and the entire list by adjusting the Scroll Position.
+For example, if the viewport only has space for 10 items, even if there are 100 items in total, only 10 items need to be rendered.
+The remaining 90 items are simulated, achieving an effect similar to infinite scrolling.

 <div style="height: 500px; overflow: auto;">